Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Quasilinear wave and Klein-Gordon equations on the static model of de Sitter space

 \end{lemma}

 To analyze the flow near $L_\pm:=\pa\cR_\pm\subset\Sb^*M$, we introduce normalized coordinates

-and consider the homogeneous degree 0 vector field $\sfH_p:=|\hat\rho|H_p$.
-We get a good qualitative understanding of the dynamics near $L_\pm$ by looking at the linearization $W$ of $\pm\sfH_p=\hat\rho H_p$;\footnote{We follow the recipe of \cite[\S{3}]{BaskinVasyWunschRadMink}.} note that $\la\xi\ra^{-1}$ is a defining function of the boundary of $\rcTb^*M$ at fiber infinity near $L_\pm$.
+and consider the homogeneous degree 0 vector field $\sfH_p:=|\wh\rho|H_p$.
+Following \cite[\S3]{BaskinVasyWunschRadMink}, we get a good qualitative understanding of the dynamics near $L_\pm$ by looking at the linearization $W$ of $\pm\sfH_p=\wh\rho H_p$; note that $\la\xi\ra^{-1}$ is a defining function of the boundary of $\rcTb^*M$ at fiber infinity near $L_\pm$.
 The coordinate vector fields in the new coordinate system are

 Hence